What are "Good" IEP Goals and Objectives?

 There should be a direct relationship between the annual goals and objectives and the needs identified in the statement of the child's present levels of academic achievement and functional performance.

-Measurable annual goals allow parents and teachers to know how much progress the child has made since the performance was last measured.
-With measurable goals, you will know when your child reaches their goal.
+Measurable IEP goals allow parents and teachers to know how much progress the child has made since the performance was last measured.
+With IEP measurable goals, you will know when your child reaches their goal.

 If you have questions or concerns about your child's IEP goals, consider hiring a special education attorney or advocate for help.